thch0014/scalapress/README.md

 * Reworked S3 asset store for faster enumeration.
 Updated asset store contract.
 * Added options for form fields
 * Fixed memory leak with Scalate
+* Moved accounts to seperate top level entities.
+Added migrator for this.
+* Updated all plugins to use new accounts system

 ##### 0.38
 * Updated elastic indexer to be incremental